IYake/EECS-738-Project-2/README.md

 Create a Hidden Markov Model to generate new text from a text corpus and perform text prediction given a sequence of words.

 # Training Approach
 For this project we used the [Baum-Welch algorithm](https://en.m.wikipedia.org/wiki/Baum%E2%80%93Welch_algorithm) to train a Hidden Markov Model.
-For numerical stability, we added scaling factors to the forward backward probabilities in the (forward-backward algorithm)[https://en.m.wikipedia.org/wiki/Forward%E2%80%93backward_algorithm].
+For numerical stability, we added scaling factors to the forward backward probabilities in the [forward-backward algorithm](https://en.m.wikipedia.org/wiki/Forward%E2%80%93backward_algorithm).

 The hyper parameters we have for the model are the number of hidden states, the max number of iterations if the algorithm hasn't converged to a certain likelihood, and the amount of training data read in.